ManticoreGamesInc/platform-documentation/src/api/object.md

 For this to work all scripts should be in a client context.
 In order to visualize the effect, objects (e.g. a Cubes) can be added as children of the scripts.

-As the name implies, `clientUserData` is a non-networked property on the client only.
+As the name implies, `clientUserData` is a non-dynamic property on the client only.

 ```lua
 local allScripts = World.FindObjectsByName(script.name)